 Unfortunately, using your Discover card can be hit or miss in Europe.
 While acceptance is high in a few countries, such as Austria and Switzerland, it’s more limited in many popular destinations.
 France, in particular, has a low acceptance rate.

 |Bosnia and Herzegovina||Low|

 While using a Discover card is likely to be difficult in most of Asia, acceptance is high in a handful of Asian countries.
 Discover has a partnership with UnionPay in China and JCB in Japan.
 These alliances have boosted acceptance rates in those two regions.
 Discover card is also highly accepted in Israel, India and South Korea.

 Discover card in Africa

-Acceptance is limited in most of Africa, with the exception of two North African countries: Kenya and Morocco (which also happen to be popular tourist destinations).
+Acceptance is limited in most of Africa, with the exception of two popular tourist destinations: Kenya and Morocco.

 Other countries that accept Discover